CNR-STIIMA-IRAS/cnr_param/README.md

 This module creates a param server using the file mapping as implemented in the `boost` `interprocess` library [here](https://www.boost.org/doc/libs/1_85_0/doc/html/interprocess.html#:~:text=Using%20these%20mechanisms%2C%20Boost.Interprocess%20offers%20useful%20tools%20to,implementing%20%20several%20memory%20allocation%20patterns%20%28like%20pooling%29.)

-The mapping of the file creates a shared memory mapped on the hard drive under a temporary folder (see bleow for usage).
-If you want to access the database from remote, you make your temporary folder sharable with other user over the network ([here a tutorial](https://askubuntu.com/questions/15782/how-do-i-share-a-folder-with-another-linux-machine-on-the-same-home-network)).
+The mapping of the file creates a shared memory mapped on the hard drive under a temporary folder (see below for usage).
+If you want to access the database remotely, you make your temporary folder shareable with another user over the network ([here is a tutorial](https://askubuntu.com/questions/15782/how-do-i-share-a-folder-with-another-linux-machine-on-the-same-home-network)).

 ### Adding parameters to the database

-The basic way to load parameters is using this command from terminal:
+The basic way to load parameters is using this command from the terminal:
 ```
 cnr_param_server -p path-to-file
 ```